Videocine

-Videocine Entretenimiento is a Mexican film production and distribution company founded and owned by TelevisaUnivision through its Televisa Cine division.
+Videocine, S.A. de C.V., doing business as Videocine Entretenimiento, is a Mexican film production and distribution company founded and owned by TelevisaUnivision through its Televisa Cine division.
 It is focused mainly on distributing and producing films for the Mexican market, while also distributing international films to the country.

 It has released over 400 films, the majority of which are produced in Mexico, several being among the country's highest-grossing produced films.
 It has continually been releasing its films theatrically amidst competition with streaming companies and major Hollywood releases in Mexico.

 History

 Televisa launched a then-unnamed film division on May 12, 1971, with its first film at the time being La Celestina, released in 1976.
 The film division was officially named Televicine on January 24, 1978.
 Its first film produced under the new name was El Chanfle, released in 1979.